-With the unit On/Off switch ON and the LCD display showing the standard display (setpoint):
+With the UNIT ON/OFF switch ON and the LCD display showing the standard display (setpoint):

-- Press F3 key to enter the menu list.
-Repeatedly press F2 key to scroll through Main Menu until "COMMANDS" appears in LCD display. - 2.
-Press F4 key to access the Commands menu.
-The first command in the submenu appears in the LCD display. - 3.
-Press F2 or F3 key to scroll to PTI Test. - Press F4 key to start the Full PTI Test.
-LCD display shows PTI Test currently being performed.
+- 1. Press the F2 or F3 key to enter the menu list. - 2.
+Repeatedly press the F2 or F3 key to scroll through Main menu until [COMMANDS] appears in LCD display. - 3.
+Press the F4 key to access the Commands menu.
+The first command in the submenu appears in the LCD display.

+- 4. Press the F2 or F3 key to scroll to "PTI TEST". - 5.
+Press the F4 key to start the PTI test.
+LCD display shows PTI test currently being performed.
 PTI test ends automatically.
 Press any key on the controller to return the unit to normal operation.